-Report: Seahawks re-sign tight end Luke Willson and cornerback DeShawn Shead
+Seahawks agree to terms to re-sign tight end Luke Willson and cornerback DeShawn Shead

-The Seahawks have re-signed cornerback DeShawn Shead and tight end Luke Willson, according to reports Friday.
+The Seahawks have agreed to terms with cornerback DeShawn Shead and tight end Luke Willson.

-The Seahawks have re-signed tight end Luke Willson and cornerback DeShawn Shead, each unrestricted free agents, according to multiple reports Friday morning.
+The Seahawks have agreed to terms to re-sign tight end Luke Willson and cornerback DeShawn Shead, each unrestricted free agents, a league source confirmed to the Seattle Times Friday morning.

 Each was reported initially by Danny O’Neil of 710 ESPN Seattle.

-Each is reported to be a one-year deal and Willson’s contract is reported to be worth $3 million, according to multiple reports.
+Each is reported to be a one-year deal and Willson’s contract is worth $3 million, according to multiple reports.

 Shead had a visit to Buffalo earlier this week but also had an offer on the table from Seattle previously and has agreed to return to the Seahawks.
 Shead suffered an ACL injury in the divisional playoff loss at Atlanta and it’s unclear when he will be able to play in 2017.